Bing and the Microsoft Search Ecosystem

 What this means for SEO

 The practical starting point is Bing Webmaster Tools: site verification, sitemap submission, and the URL Inspection tool to confirm key pages are indexed.
-Once indexed, the same content quality signals that work for Google (direct answers, clear structure, credible authorship) also improve performance across Copilot and ChatGPT Search.
+Once indexed, Bing’s algorithm responds faster to conventional on-page signals than Google’s, making keyword placement and clean meta descriptions particularly effective.
+The same content quality principles, including direct answers, clear structure, and credible authorship, then improve performance across Copilot and ChatGPT Search.

-Bing Webmaster Tools now includes an AI Performance report showing citation data across Copilot and ChatGPT Search responses, making it the only platform currently offering first-party AI citation measurement.
+Bing Webmaster Tools now includes an AI Performance report showing citation data across Copilot and ChatGPT Search responses.
+Bing moved first on first-party AI citation measurement; Google launched its own Search Generative AI Performance report in June 2026, though it is currently limited to UK website owners and does not include click or query data.
 The Bing Webmaster Tools guide covers setup and the full feature set.